lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 #### ![](/chapter27/vao_animation.png)

 Each vertex position has associated a list of four weights that change the final position, referring the bones indices that will be combined to determine its final position.
-Each frame a list of transformation matrices are loaded, as uniforms, for each joint.
+Each frame, a list of transformation matrices are loaded, as uniforms, for each joint.
 With that information the final position is calculated.

 In the animation chapter, we developed a MD5 parser to load animated meshes.
 In this chapter we will use assimp library.
 This will allow us to load many more formats besides MD5, such as [COLLADA](https://en.wikipedia.org/wiki/COLLADA "COLLADA"), [FBX](https://en.wikipedia.org/wiki/FBX "FBX"), etc.